-11.2.4.2 Failover Behavior of ShoreTel Communicator
+11.2.7.2 Failover Behavior of ShoreTel Communicator

-If ECC is unreachable or unavailable, ShoreTel Communicator will display that the system is in "Failover Mode" (as long as the agent is a member of a Workgroup) as shown in Figure 4.
-This will allow the agent to continue to log in and out of their workgroups via the Contact Center menu or the toolbar menu.
-Only the Log Into All Groups and Log Out of All Groups options will be available.
-All other options will be grayed out.
+If ECC is unreachable or unavailable, ShoreTel Communicator indicates the system is in "Failover Mode" (while the agent is a member of a Workgroup), as shown in Figure 11-22.
+Failover Mode lets an agent continue to log in and out of workgroups through the Contact Center menu or the toolbar menu.
+As Figure 11-22 suggests, only the Log Into All Groups and Log Out of All Groups options remain available.
+Other options are grayed out.

-Figure 11-18 Failover behavior of ShoreTel Communicator with Workgroup
+Figure 11-22 Failover Behavior of ShoreTel Communicator with Workgroup

-If ECC is unreachable or unavailable and the agent is not a member of a Workgroup, ShoreTel Communicator will display "System Unavailable" as shown in Figure 5.
+If ECC is unreachable or unavailable and the agent is not a member of a Workgroup, ShoreTel Communicator displays "System Unavailable" as shown in Figure 11-23.

-Figure 11-19 Failover behavior of ShoreTel Communicator with out Workgroup
+Figure 11-23 Failover Behavior of ShoreTel Communicator without Workgroup

-11.2.4.3 Other Behaviors of ShoreTel Communicator
+11.2.7.3 Other Behaviors of ShoreTel Communicator

-When ShoreTel Communicator looses contact with the ECC server, it retains a local login state.
-The local login state is the state the client was in prior to the disconnection.
-When the contact center becomes available again, ShoreTel Communicator will log in or log out based on the local login state.
+If ShoreTel Communicator loses contact with an ECC server, it keeps the login state locally.
+(The local state is the state the client was in before disconnection.)
+When connectivity resumes, ShoreTel Communicator logs in or logs out based on the local login state.

-If the admin disables the Contact Center Integration in ShoreWare Director, ShoreTel Communicator logs out of all ECC groups. but remains in the last known state set for the workgroups (any workgroup) for which the ShoreWare user is a member.
+If an administrator disables Contact Center Integration in ShoreTel Director, ShoreTel Communicator logs out of all ECC groups but remains in the last known state that was set for the workgroups (any workgroup) of which the ShoreTel user is a member.

-11.2.4.4 Workgroup Agent Contact Center Integration
+11.2.7.4 Workgroup Agent Contact Center Integration